CAIS-ACSI/CAIS2023/content/talk/19.Hill/index.md

 ---
-title: "“May be a picture of a dog and a book": The inaccessiblity of public library social media feeds"
+title: "“May be a picture of a dog and a book“: The inaccessiblity of public library social media feeds"
 event: CAIS2023
 event_url: